Context Continuity

 | Execution environment | The current workspace, runtime capabilities, and scoped guidance. |

 These sections are not separate sources of truth competing with each other.
 They are projections of runtime evidence.
 The durable ledger remains the audit trail; the prompt is the budgeted view used for the next model decision.
+When sections overlap, the current work item is the task lifecycle source of truth.
+Relevant episode memory is historical evidence and should not override the active work item's objective, plan, todo list, or waiting state.

 Turns Are the Causal Unit